inpsyde/more-menu-fields/README.md

 Issue is WordPress <5.4.0 provides **no** filter to edit the default fields and there's also no action hook to allow echoing custom form fields HTML, like happens in many other parts of WP backend.

-Since WordPress 5.4.0 there is a new Hook `wp_nav_menu_item_custom_fields` implemented which allows you to filter the current item and add custom fields.
+**⚠️ Since WordPress 5.4.0 there is a new Hook `wp_nav_menu_item_custom_fields` implemented which allows you to filter the current item and add custom fields.
 This package exists, because we needed in WordPress <5.4.0 a way to add more fields that could work if used from more plugins.
-You can still use this library with newer WordPress version to work in an object oriented way on custom navigation items attributes.
+You can still use this library with newer WordPress version to work in an object oriented way on custom navigation items attributes.**

 ---